techjay-c/tp/docs/_includes/quickstart.md

 ![Ui](images/Ui.png){: .centered-image }

 ### Getting familiar with ToothTracker's interface
-Now that you have ToothTracker installed, let's get you familiar with ToothTracker's user interface!
+Now that you have ToothTracker up and running, let's get you familiar with ToothTracker's user interface!

 Tooth Tracker has two windows: a [Main Window](#main-window) and a [Calendar Window](#calendar-window).
 Let's take a closer look at each window individually.